 Annual Family Budget Based on a Monthly Average

 A monthly average is the simplest approach to creating an annual family budget.
-We’ll dig deeper on how to project your income and expenses for the year in just a bit, but the basic step is to simply add all of your anticipated income for the year and divide by 12 months.
+We’ll dig deeper on how to project your income and expenses for the year in just a bit, but the basic step is to add all of your anticipated income for the year and divide it by 12 months.
 That will be your average monthly income.

 Treat Each Month Separately